vsivsi/gridfs-locking-stream/Readme.md

 ### createReadStream

-To stream data out of GridFS we call `createReadStream` passing any options, at least an `_id`.
+To stream data out of GridFS we call `createReadStream` passing any options, but at least a valid `_id`.

 ```js
 var readstream = gfs.createReadStream(options);